JNavith/tailwindcss-theme-variants/README.md

 }
 ```

+**Requires <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">custom properties</a>**: Plugins who meet this description (have a ✅) usually have you write semantically named classes like `bg-primary`, `text-secondary`, etc, and swap out what `primary` and `secondary` mean with custom properties depending on the theme.
+This means that in IE11, themes cannot be controlled, and in some cases the default theme won't work at all without [preprocessing](https://github.com/postcss/postcss-custom-properties).

 **Responsive**: While "inside" of a theme, it must be possible to "activate" classes / variants depending on the current breakpoint.
 For instance, it has to be possible to change `background-color` when **both** the screen is `sm` **and** the current theme is `dark`.

-**Requires <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">custom properties</a>**: Plugins who meet this description (have a ✅) usually have you write semantically named classes like `bg-primary`, `text-secondary`, etc, and swap out what `primary` and `secondary` mean with custom properties depending on the theme.
-This means that in IE11, themes cannot be controlled, and in some cases the default theme won't work at all without [preprocessing](https://github.com/postcss/postcss-custom-properties).
+**Stacked variants**: TODO.

-**Supports `prefer-color-scheme`**: Because [any media query can be detected in JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), any plugin marked as not supporting [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) could "support" it by adding or removing classes or data attributes, like can be seen in the [`prefers-dark.js` script](https://github.com/ChanceArthur/tailwindcss-dark-mode/blob/master/prefers-dark.js) that some theme plugins recommend.
+**Supports `prefers-color-scheme` or other media queries**: Because [any media query can be detected in JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), any plugin marked as not supporting [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) could "support" it by adding or removing classes or data attributes, like can be seen in the [`prefers-dark.js` script](https://github.com/ChanceArthur/tailwindcss-dark-mode/blob/master/prefers-dark.js) that some theme plugins recommend.
 This approach still comes with the caveats that
 1. JavaScriptless visitors will not have the site's theme reflect their preferred one
 2. It could still be possible for a flash of unthemed content to appear before the appropriate theme is activated
 3. Your site will immediately jump between light and dark instead of smoothly transitioning with the rest of the screen on macOS